Ansh2099/feedbeep-content-pipeline/PRD.md

 * `"Write a Node.js function to fetch from NewsData.io with full_content=1"`
 * `"Stub a Gemini AI API call for rewriting article content"`
-* `"Generate a Firestore insert function for rewritten article objects"`
+* `"Generate a Supabase insert function for rewritten article objects"`
 * `"Log and skip if full_content field is missing"`
 * `"Design a modular architecture for a scheduled content pipeline"`